Beyond the Major: Sequential Undergraduate/Graduate Study Programs, Minors, and Supplemental Studies FAQ

 Physics FAQ

-• I prefer Physics rather than Chemistry.
+- I prefer Physics rather than Chemistry.
 Can I elect Physics 140/141 in the Fall Term?

 Math 115 is an advisory prerequisite for Physics 140/141.
-Therefore, you should only elect Physics in the Fall Term if you have AP, IB, A-level, or transfer credit for Math 115.
+Therefore, you should only elect Physics in the Fall Term if you have AP, IB, A-level, or transfer credit for Math 115. - Am I required to take Physics 140 and Physics 141 in the same term?

-Physics 140 and 141 are not required to be taken at the same time, but it is recommended.
+Physics 140 and 141 are not required to be taken at the same time, but it is recommended. - Should I consider an Honors Physics course?

 Honors Physics courses (Physics 160/161 and/or 260/261) can be a great fit for many engineering students.
 They are especially suitable for students who have taken Honors or AP Physics in high school and feel ready to study concepts in a challenging new way.
-Students learn how to apply physics concepts when solving problems, which is an important skill for advanced engineering coursework.
+Students learn how to apply physics concepts when solving problems, which is an important skill for advanced engineering coursework. - I passed the Physics B AP Exam.
+Is there any way I can skip Physics 140/141?
+I already know the material.

 No. The College of Engineering only accepts credit for the AP Physics C Exam.
 You will need to take Physics 140/141 and 240/241.
 Both courses are calculus-based and will prepare you well for your engineering coursework.